dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 -  .NET Core 1.1 (installed by Visual Studio).

-Notes:
+> [!TIP]

-- You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.NewDb) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.NewDb) on GitHub.
-- This documentation is for EF Core.
-For EF6.x, see [Entity Framework 6](../../../ef6/index.md).

 ## Create a new project in Visual Studio 2017